 I like to hang the hay manger over the litter box so they can munch on hay while doing their business.
 It helps keep the area cleaner when they are litter box trained.
 Click here to read more about litter box training rabbits.
 During the winter, it is helpful to swap out the water bottle for one that plugs in and has a small heater to keep the water liquid.
 Having electricity in your rabbit enclosure is convenient, but you could also run an outdoor extension cord to the area.

 The hutch is important for keeping your bunny safe and cared for, but the exercise yard is where they will really want to spend most of their time! click here to read more about colony raising rabbits

 32 square feet per rabbit is the minimum recommended space.
 The more space you can give them, the better though!
 Just make sure you don’t give them a space too big that you have a hard time properly securing it.

 Putting a solid roof on the yard will make it so the rabbits can enjoy the yard even when it’s raining or snowing and will provide some shade from the summer sun.
 It will protect your rabbits from aerial predators like hawks.
 A solid roof will also make it more pleasant for you to get your daily rabbit chores done even in the rain.
-This is high on my to do list but I haven’t been able to do it yet.
-The four foot high fence does keep them in for now, and keeps most things out, but I will feel better when I am able to fully enclose the space for them.
+In the winter we wrap our exercise yard in plastic so it doesn’t fill with snow and to block the wind.

 Benches or chairs – If you have a comfortable place to sit and enjoy your bunny’s company you will be much more likely to hang out with them!